VisionEval/VisionEval-Docs/docs/09-estimation.md

 ###  VEHouseholdVehicles

 Vehicle ownership simulation package for VisionEval This package contains modules that work in the VisionEval framework to calculate vehicle ownership and to adjust ownership based on participation in carsharing programs
-This modules contains the following step(s):
+This module contains the following step(s):

 ####  AssignDrivers

 This module assigns drivers by age group to each household as a function of the numbers of persons and workers by age group, the household income, land use characteristics, and public transit availability.
 Users may specify the relative driver licensing rate relative to the model estimation data year in order to account for observed or projected changes in licensing rates.

-* This module step uses data sources including NHTS 2001
+* Data sources include NHTS 2001
-* This module step uses model types including Binary Logit
+* Model types include Binary Logit
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/AssignDrivers.md
+* Documented in inst/module_docs/AssignDrivers.md

 The models in this model step are: